Why Walk?

 Both self-report and experimental research demonstrates that weight discrimination and attitudes toward those living with obesity are viewed as: lazy, lacking in self-discipline, dishonest, unintelligent, annoying, and noncompliant (4).
 Weight stigma can be verbal or physical such as insults, ridicule, teasing, touching or grabbing.

-Stigma also comes from a none inclusive environment that creates barriers and obstacles in daily living, such as medical equipment that is too small, chairs and seats that do not accommodate, close parking spaces, and stores that do not carry clothing in a variety of larger sizes.
+Stigma also comes from non-inclusive environments that create barriers and obstacles in daily living.
+This can include medical equipment that is too small, chairs that do not accommodate larger bodies, close parking spaces, and stores that do not carry clothing in a variety of larger sizes.
 (5)

 Negative Impact